sveltejs/vite-plugin-svelte/packages/vite-plugin-svelte/src/ui/inline-editor/README.md

 # TODO

 - reduce code that can be edited to location (+- a few lines or enclosing tags?)
-- update editor content on change of node clicked
 - maybe keep editor open after save
-- ctrl-s, esc handling in editor pane
-- use a minimal nice code editor with highlighting etc (not monaco et al)
 - nicer ux/ui in general. colors, animations, feedback on save etc
 - true "inline" mode for static/raw text nodes (needs help from svelte ast to determine, use cache and loc to find it)
 - add "open file in external editor" action button if user is unhappy with the provided snippet as an escape hatch